 I get lemon on nose of this Falanghina wine, with crisp citrus taste and a touch of salinity.
 This is a food friendly wine that can work with a lot of flavors, and it definitely works with the curry.
 That crisp quality refreshes the palate, and the wine is pretty light so it lets the curry flavors shine nicely.
 Once again, we show that Italian wine and Indian curry can be a good combo!
 For more white wine pairing ideas, visit our always growing resource page!

-- 1 tbsp canola oil (or other vegetable oil)
+- 1 tablespoon canola oil (or other vegetable oil)

 - 1 onion, chopped